sws-archived/stanford_geppetto/README.md

 legacy
 	A boolean value for wether or not the upgrade should use the 4.x drush make file structure.
-Set to true if using anything before Jumpstart 5.x.
+Set to true if using anything before Jumpstart 5.x. eg: TRUE

+features-revert-all
+	A boolean value for wether or not to execute `drush fra -y` after the rest of the processes/updateshave completed. eg: TRUE
 ```